kprobst-fhooe/MID-special-topics/README.md

 - Streitz, Prante, Röcker, Van Alphen, Magerkurth, Stenzel, Plewe, 2013.
 Ambient Displays and Mobile Devices for the Creation of Social Architectural Spaces.
 In Public and Situated Displays - Social and Interactional Aspects of Shared Display Technologies, pp. 387-409, DOI: [10.1007/978-94-017-2813-3_16](https://doi.org/10.1007/978-94-017-2813-3_16)

 - Mueller, Stellmach, Greenberg, Dippon, Boll, Garner, Khot, Naseem, Altimira, 2014.
-Proxemics Play: understanding proxemics for Designing Digital Play Experiences.
+Proxemics Play: Understanding Proxemics for Designing Digital Play Experiences.
 In Proceedings of the 2014 Conference on Designing Interactive Systems (DIS ‘14), pp. 533–542, DOI: [10.1145/2598510.2598532](https://doi.org/10.1145/2598510.2598532)

+- Kister, Reipschläger, Matulic, Dachselt, 2015.
+BodyLenses: Embodied Magic Lenses and Personal Territories for Wall Displays.
+In Proceedings of the 2015 International Conference on Interactive Tabletops & Surfaces (ITS ‘15), pp. 117–126, DOI: [10.1145/2817721.2817726](https://doi.org/10.1145/2817721.2817726)

-- **Ledo, Greenberg, Marquardt, Boring, 2015.
+- Ledo, Greenberg, Marquardt, Boring, 2015.
 Proxemic-Aware Controls: Designing Remote Controls for Ubiquitous Computing Ecologies.
-In Proceedings of the 17th International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI '15), pp. 187–198, DOI: [10.1145/2785830.2785871](https://doi.org/10.1145/2785830.2785871)**
+In Proceedings of the 17th International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI '15), pp. 187–198, DOI: [10.1145/2785830.2785871](https://doi.org/10.1145/2785830.2785871)

-- **Vermeulen, Luyten, Coninx, Marquardt, Bird, 2015.
+- Vermeulen, Luyten, Coninx, Marquardt, Bird, 2015.
 Proxemic Flow: Dynamic Peripheral Floor Visualizations for Revealing and Mediating Large Surface Interactions.
 In Proceedings of the 15th IFIP TC.13 International Conference on Human-Computer Interaction (INTERACT 2015).
-Lecture Notes in Computer Science, vol 9299, DOI: [10.1007/978-3-319-22723-8_22](https://doi.org/10.1007/978-3-319-22723-8_22)**
+Lecture Notes in Computer Science, vol 9299, DOI: [10.1007/978-3-319-22723-8_22](https://doi.org/10.1007/978-3-319-22723-8_22)

 - Houben, Vermeulen, Klokmose, Schöning, Marquardt, and Reiterer.
 2016.
 Cross-Surface: Challenges and Opportunities of Spatial and Proxemic Interaction.
 In Proceedings of the 2016 ACM International Conference on Interactive Surfaces and Spaces (ISS '16),  pp. 509–51, DOI: [10.1145/2992154.2996360](hptts://doi.org/10.1145/2992154.2996360)